40 Wall Street: Base

 The first through sixth stories contain a limestone-and-granite facade.
 On the first story, the podium on the facade's Wall Street elevation is made of granite.
 The second- to fifth-floor facades on both sides consist of a colonnade with pilasters made of limestone.
-The colonnades were intended to resemble those in Greek temples.
-During the design of the building, Matsui adjusted the colonnades so they matched the dimensions of the nearby Subtreasury building (now Federal Hall).
+The colonnades were intended to resemble those found in Greek temples.
+During the design of the building, Matsui adjusted the colonnades to match the dimensions of the nearby Subtreasury building (now Federal Hall).

-On the Wall Street side, the first floor initially had a central entryway with three bronze-and-glass doors, flanked by numerous entrances to the elevator lobby and the lower banking room.
-Double-height bronze-and-glass windows spanned the second and third floors, while cast-iron windows were on the fourth through sixth floors.
+On the Wall Street side, the first floor originally had a central entryway with three bronze-and-glass doors, flanked by numerous entrances to the elevator lobby and the lower banking room.
+Double-height bronze and glass windows spanned the second and third floors, while cast-iron windows were on the fourth through sixth floors.
 Above the central entrance was Elie Nadelman's Oceanus sculpture (also called Aquarius); the sculpture was a 10 ft bronze depiction of Oceanus, a Greek Titan pictured on a 19th-century stock certificate issued by the Manhattan Company.
-The Oceanus sculpture had been removed by the late 20th century.
-Between 1961 and 1963, Carson, Lundin & Shaw, added the granite cladding and reconfigured the doorways on the first floor, as well as replaced the second- through sixth-floor windows.
-By 1995, the entrance had been configured with seven bronze rectangular doors and three revolving doors, recessed behind the main facade.
-Letters reading "The Trump Building" are above the first floor, while the fourth floor has a pair of flagpoles.
+The Oceanus sculpture was removed prior to 1973.
+Between 1961 and 1963, Carson, Lundin & Shaw added granite cladding and reconfigured the doorways on the first floor, and replaced the second- through sixth-floor windows.
+By 1995, the entrance had been reconfigured with seven bronze rectangular doors and three revolving doors, recessed behind the main facade.
+Letters reading "The Trump Building" are placed above the first floor, while the fourth floor has a pair of flagpoles.

-The Pine Street elevation was arranged similarly to the Wall Street elevation and was similarly redesigned from 1961 to 1963.
+The Pine Street elevation is arranged similarly to the Wall Street elevation and was likewise redesigned from 1961 to 1963.
 The Pine Street elevation rises above a low stylobate, in contrast to the Wall Street elevation, which rises above a podium.
-A 6 ft clock existed on the Pine Street facade from 1967 to 1993.
+A 6 ft clock was on the Pine Street facade from 1967 to 1993.
 This portion of the facade consists of either 10 or 11 bays.
-At ground level, this includes an entrance to the main elevator lobby, a service entrance, and storefronts slightly above grade.
-As with the Wall Street side, the fourth floor contains a pair of flagpoles.
+At ground level, there is an entrance to the main elevator lobby, a service entrance, and storefronts slightly above grade.
+As with the Wall Street side, the fourth floor features a pair of flagpoles.